 Now suppose The Fluorescent Leech and Eddie are playing the same venue the following week.
 I’d love to see them in concert and have no problem paying $50 for the ticket.
 But the venue will never sell out.
 Flo and Eddie are just not that popular.
 If a scalper bought up tickets and tried to raise the price, it doesn’t matter how rich I am, I have no reason to pay more for the ticket.
 This is analogous to the economy far below capacity.
 More money in circulation does not increase the price, but instead stimulates more production.
 (Schedule another group to play with Flo and Eddie to draw in additional fans, for instance.)

 If I am right, then printing money to put people to work when unemployment is very high will put people to work without raising prices very much at all.

 I’ve never particularly thought of it like that.
 But, roughly it does make sense.
 To summarise.

 I’m not sure how helpful this analogy is.
-But, in economics it is an interesting question when and whether increasing money supply leads to inflation.
+But, in economics, it is an interesting question when and whether increasing the money supply leads to inflation.